Tiffany Hayes: National team career

 Hayes was a part of the United States women's national basketball team which won gold at the 2009 Summer Universiade held at Belgrade, Serbia.
 She also appeared in the exhibition match victory against China in 2018.

 In 2015, Hayes became an Azerbaijani citizen, and competed for the Azerbaijan women's national basketball team at the 2015 European Games held in Baku, Azerbaijan during June 2015.
-She competed in the 3x3 basketball event, where her team progressed till the quarterfinals.
+She competed in the 3x3 basketball event, where her team progressed to the quarterfinals.

+Hayes also participated in the 2024 Summer Olympics for the Azerbaijan women's 3x3 basketball team.